 Barclaycard Anywhere’s customer support is handled by the existing Barclaycard team.

-The card reader is compatible with a selection of Apple and Android devices running a minimum of iOS 7 or Android 4.
-The app, on the other hand, has not been updated for a year and a half and has become quite buggy since.
+The card reader is compatible with a selection of Apple and Android devices running a minimum of iOS 8.1 or Android 4.2.
+The app, on the other hand, has not been updated for nearly a year and tends to be buggy.

-Pros: Somewhat convenient if you’re already banking with Barclays.
+Pros: Lowest fixed transaction rate of all card readers.
+Somewhat convenient if you’re already banking with Barclays.

 Cons: Very outdated, basic and buggy app.
-Only accepts Visa and Mastercard.
-Fees on the high side.
+Only accepts Visa, Maestro and Mastercard.